BYU-PCCL/holodeck/docs/packages/docs/tasks/distance-task.rst

 MaximizeDistance
 ~~~~~~~~~~~~~~~~

-Boolean value to indicate if the distance should be maximized or not.
+Boolean value to indicate if the distance should be maximized or minimized.

 ``"MaximizeDistance": true``